 Preliminary data for 2002.
 Data on population in 2000 and 2001 are reported according to the Results of the 2001 Census.
 Includes changes in the methodology aimed at monitoring the 2002 goods imports at f.o.b. parity.
-Includes principal payments on long-term debt net of principal payments on trade credits and direct investments, as well as total interest payments on direct investments.
+Includes principal payments on long-term debt net of principal payments on trade credits and direct investments, as well as total interest payments net of interest payments on direct investments.
 Sources: Central Bureau of Statistics and Croatian National Bank.